Gang members in Christchurch street brawl

 One person was arrested after a brawl involving about a dozen gang members broke out on a Christchurch street last night.

-Police were called to the incident on Hopkins St in Woolston about 8.20pm, a police spokesperson said.
+Police were called to the incident on Hopkins St in Woolston at about 8.20pm on Thursday, a police spokesperson said.

 A 23-year-old man was later arrested and charged over breach of bail.